kimshortreed/DSCsandbox/missing-gnome-poster.md

 > - Whatever text you add will eventually have to fit within our little tear-off tabs, so do not add too much.
 > - Choose whatever font you like, and an a font size that looks like it will work.
 We can always rescale it later.

+- Feel free to use this sample text for your Tear-off strip:
-- Optional sample text: Found Sam?
+-- Found Sam?
 Please email missgnomer@gnomail.com
 - Here is an example of what the contact text should look like at this point in our process:

 ![Contact text example](images/contact-text-example.png)